-Our designer yardage collection is printed upon order and ships within two weeks.
-While some products within our shop are readily available, others are made to order.
+Our yardage collection is printed upon order in small batches and ships within two weeks.
+While some products within our shop are readily available, most are made to order.
 Due to the nature of running a boutique business model, please carefully read each item listing for individual product turnaround times.
 If an order is received that includes multiple items of varying turnaround times, the longest timing will be applied, and all items within the order will ship together accordingly.
 Custom orders and bulk quantities are fulfilled on a first come first serve basis and do not follow our standard timing guidelines.

-All orders are insured with ground shipping via UPS or USPS unless otherwise specified.
+All orders are shipped ground via UPS or USPS unless otherwise specified.
 In cases of unusual weight, dimensions or urgency, some exceptions may apply.
-Requests for expedited processing are welcome but not always guaranteed.
-When production volume allows for them, a forty percent up charge will be applied to the order total.
+Requests for expedited processing are welcome but not guaranteed.
+When standard production volume allows for them, a 40% upcharge will be applied to the order total.

-Note: International orders are accepted only when a UPS or FedEx customer account is provided.
+International orders are accepted only when a customer provides their own UPS or FedEx account.
 Taxes, duties, and exchange rates are the sole responsibility of the receiver.

 If an order is felt to be unsatisfactory, please reach out with specific details.
 Refunds or exchanges for *MOST items purchased within our shop are honored up to fourteen days from the date received.
 Item(s) must be in their original, unused condition.
 Shipping costs will not be refunded.
 Fabric orders, custom orders, and handwoven products (including, but not limited to pillows, placemats, napkins, and table runners) are final sale and cannot be returned or exchanged.
 Minor imperfections found within the handwoven process are inherent to the craft and not deemed unacceptable.
-Please carefully inspect items upon receipt.
+Please carefully inspect all items upon receipt.

 WHAT IS SHIBORI?